giovankes/giovankes/README.md

  <br>

- ### i am a Javascript engineer located in The Netherlands 🇳🇱. i love working on OSS projects, learning new things and helping other people get started too. 🚀
+ ### i am a Javascript engineer located in The Netherlands 🇳🇱. i love working on OSS projects, learning new things and helping other people get started programming too. 🚀

 -----------